American Rescue Plan Act of 2021: Budget resolution passage

 The United States Senate voted 50–49 to open debate on the resolution, which would allow Democrats to pass the relief package without support from Republicans through the process of reconciliation.
 The House voted 218–212 to approve the budget resolution.
 On February 4, a vote-a-rama session began, and the Senate introduced amendments to the relief package, including an amendment in a 90–10 vote that would provide direct relief to the restaurant industry.
 Vice President Kamala Harris cast a tie-breaking vote as President of the Senate for final Senate passage of the reconciliation bill, sending it to the House approval of the changes, and allowing drafting of the relief bill to begin in the committees.
 The House approved the resolution 219–209, with Jared Golden being the sole Democrat to join all Republicans in opposition to the bill due to a preference for a separate vaccine bill instead of the longer reconciliation process.

 One of the many non-binding budget amendments in the vote-a-rama session was meant to prohibit people who are in the country illegally from receiving pandemic relief checks.
-The non-binding amendments are not likely to have any effect on the final relief bill.
-The minority party uses the hundreds of non-binding votes in the hours-long vote-a-rama session to send messages.
-Under current law, people in the country unlawfully are already prohibited from receiving checks.
+The non-binding amendments were not likely to have any effect on the final relief bill.
+The Republican Party used hundreds of non-binding votes in the hours-long vote-a-rama session to send messages.
+Under current law, undocumented immigrants were already prohibited from receiving pandemic relief checks.
 The amendment passed with eight Democrats joining all Republicans.
 The amendment received criticism from progressive immigration activist Greisa Martínez Rosas and Senator Mazie Hirono (D-HI).
 The White House later stated that it would continue to support legislation that would give all otherwise eligible individuals with social security numbers stimulus checks.